SamarthBonthala/MyFirstRepo/README.md

 ## Started using GitHub on 7th October, 2017

-## Participated in AICSSYC in GEC, 2018
+## Participated in IEEE AICSSYC in GEC, 2018

+## Participated in Hacktober fest in the year 2017 & 2018